 Unlike most towns in New Zealand, Arrowtown has managed to preserve its old architecture leaving behind its history for everyone who visits to see.
 You can wander the main street and stop at the old post office for a photo or visit the trading post and seemingly step back in time.

 But that’s not all that makes Arrowtown one of the best towns in New Zealand’s South Island.
 In fact, there are a ton of awesome things to do in Arrowtown, and first and foremost are the hikes in its backyard.
 Big Hill is one of the most famous and with epic mountain views it’s an easy choice.
 For a shorter trail, head up Tobin’s Track for epic views of the Wakatipu Basin and town.

-In town, you can visit the Old Chinese Settlement and see just how these migrant works lived back when Arrowtown was all about gold.
+In town, you can visit the Old Chinese Settlement and see just how these migrant workers lived back when Arrowtown was all about gold.
 Or, if you’re visiting in the fall be sure to walk around and enjoy this magical time of year.
-Arrowtown is arguably the most famous town for fall colors in all of New Zealand.
+Arrowtown is arguably the most famous town for fall colours in all of New Zealand.